Same-sex marriage in Germany: Marriage statistics

 680 same-sex couples married in Berlin from October to the end of December 2017; 181 in Tempelhof-Schöneberg, 100 in Charlottenburg-Wilmersdorf and 97 in Friedrichshain-Kreuzberg, while the remaining couples married in the 9 other boroughs.
 During these three months, same-sex marriages accounted for 18.4% of all marriages performed in Berlin.
 168 same-sex marriages were performed in Stuttgart from October to December 2017, with most being conversions from registered partnerships.
 In Mannheim, 135 same-sex couples were married between October 2017 and February 2018, with all but 16 of these marriages being conversions from registered partnerships.
 In Freiburg im Breisgau, 46 same-sex couples had married by February 2018.

 By the end of March 2018, more than 1,000 same-sex marriages had taken place in Berlin (four boroughs did not publish their marriage statistics, leaving incomplete data), 900 in Hamburg, 644 in Cologne, 477 in Munich, 216 in Frankfurt, 192 in Düsseldorf, 180 in Dortmund and 158 in Hannover.
 Most were conversions from registered partnerships.
 2,540 same-sex marriages were performed in Berlin between 1 October 2017 and 31 December 2018, constituting 16.2% of the total 15,660 marriages.
 Of these, 1,637 (64%) were between two men and 903 (36%) were between two women, while 1,551 (61%) were converted registered life partnerships.
 In Brandenburg, 903 same-sex marriages were performed in the same time period, constituting 5.9% of the total 15,440 marriages.
 481 (53%) were between two women and 422 (47%) were between two men, while 550 (61%) were converted registered partnerships.

 Religious performance

+Background and summary

 Same-sex marriage remains a controversial topic among Germany's largest religious organisations: the Protestant Church and the Roman Catholic Church.
 The Catholic Church does not permit same-sex marriages in its places of worship, while most member churches of the Protestant Church allow their clergy to officiate at same-sex marriages.
 Some smaller religious denominations also permit same-sex marriages.
 The synod of the Catholic Diocese of the Old Catholics in Germany voted in November 2021 to bless and perform same-sex marriages in its churches, removing all distinctions between same-sex and opposite-sex partners in canon law and liturgical matters.
 It had already allowed for the blessing of same-sex registered partnerships since 2003.
 In November 2022, the United Methodist Church in Germany voted to allow blessings of same-sex marriages.
 Some Jewish, and Buddhist groups also perform same-sex marriages.

 The New Apostolic Church has authorised blessings of same-sex registered partnerships since 2011.
 The couple may receive a "prayer of blessing", but this differs from the classical wedding blessing.
 Before this, a same-sex couple had received a blessing in Velbert in 2009.